enricohomann/blockbuilder/README.md

 # BlockBuilder Framework

-The Java-based _**BlockBuilder Framework**_ makes it possible to address multiple blockchain ledgers under one interface.
+The Java-based _**BlockBuilder Framework**_ makes it possible for applications to address multiple blockchain ledgers with a uniform interface.

 ## Specification